ishaqBBC/blog/blog/content/blog/2025-05-02-aws-90-S3-versioning.md

 ## Introduction

-Managing websites and static content on [Amazon s3](https://magicishaqblog.netlify.app/2025-03-14-aws-84-Amazon-s3/) is straightforward—but what happens when you need to make updates or corrections?
+Managing websites and static content on [Amazon s3](https://magicishaqblog.netlify.app/2025-03-14-aws-84-Amazon-s3/) is straightforward  but what happens when you need to make updates or corrections?
 What if you accidentally delete a file?
 This is where S3 versioning becomes essential.
 Think of it like a time machine for your files: every change you make is saved as a new version, and nothing is lost unless you decide to delete it permanently.

 ## What is S3 Versioning?

 Versioning in [Amazon s3](https://magicishaqblog.netlify.app/2025-03-14-aws-84-Amazon-s3/) is a way to keep multiple variants of an object in the same [bucket](https://magicishaqblog.netlify.app/2025-04-04-aws-87-s3-bucket-hands-on/).
-When you enable versioning on a [bucket](https://magicishaqblog.netlify.app/2025-04-04-aws-87-s3-bucket-hands-on/), every time you upload a file—even if it’s at the same path or “key”—S3 stores it as a new version.
+When you enable versioning on a [bucket](https://magicishaqblog.netlify.app/2025-04-04-aws-87-s3-bucket-hands-on/), every time you upload a file  even if it’s at the same path or “key”  S3 stores it as a new version.

 Here’s what that means: